All Episodes

 We wouldn't know how to spend our money right if it weren't for them.

-And the second aspect of this sick premise is that highly successful people like those that Trump has nominated for his cabinet, they're not really qualified because they haven't served in government yet.
+And a second aspect of this sick premise is that highly successful people like those that Trump has nominated for his cabinet, they're not really qualified because they haven't served in government yet.

-Tillerson, you mean you're gonna have a guy, a Secretary of State, who's done nothing but run an oil company?
+Tillerson, you mean you're going to have a guy, a secretary of state, who's done nothing but run an oil company?

 Are you kidding me?